Petfren

 What they did well:

-However they still failed to accomplish these areas:
+However, they still failed to accomplish these areas:

-Ideation
+Ideation ideation

 We hosted a small brainstorm with our recruited peers who is interested in education or have knowledge in teaching children.
 After that, we began to vote the feature which had the most “likes” and analyse their effort and impact on users with impact - effort metrix.

-Final Designs
+Final Designs final-designs

-How might we provide a better way to teach Maths that the child can understand in a reasonably short time?
+How might we provide a better way to teach Maths that the child can understand in a reasonably short time? how-might-we-provide-a-better-way-to-teach-maths-that-the-child-can-understand-in-a-reasonably-short-time

 We started to explore by designing a better structured and more emphasis on creating visuals tailored to math-related questions, especially ones involving shapes or images.

-What if our AI stuck at some problems?
+What if our AI stuck at some problems? what-if-our-ai-stuck-at-some-problems

 We found that some parents might have hesitation when asking to AI so we also provided a way to have a chat or call directly to one of many Math tutors.
 After all there should be multiple options to find and solve math answers for any situation.